-1. A computer-implemented method of intelligent object magnification the method comprising:
+1. A computer-implemented method of intelligent object 45 magnification the method comprising:

-- capturing by a digital camera a real-time image stream; 40 accessing the image stream by a first computer processor having at least one computer vision algorithm to classify a target of a pre-defined category from the image stream, the image stream of the classified target having a foreground representing the target, a background in 45 which the target exists and a baseline surface over which the target moves or rests; - segmenting into an image region the foreground of the classified target by the first computer processor or a second computer processor from the background such 50 that substantially only those pixels showing the image region are further processed; - transmitting the image region to a rendering engine to generate an output for an augmented reality seethrough display; 55 - creating in the rendering engine, a first mathematical transformation defining a scaling factor by which the segmented image region should be up-scaled compared to the classified target; - further creating in the rendering engine, a second mathematical transformation comprising a vertical positional translation of the segmented image region, the vertical positional translation defined by the baseline surface whereby the vertical positional translation moves the segmented image region upwards or down-65 wards so that the classified target, now up-scaled in the segmented image region, is positionally translated at a logical altitude respective to the baseline surface in proportion to the scaling factor, the segmented image region up-scaled by the first mathematical transformation is a vehicle and the baseline surface is a solid surface over which the vehicle moves, whereby the scaling factor determines the logical altitude to which the segmented image region is elevated;
+- accessing the image stream by a first computer processor having at least one computer vision algorithm to classify a target of a pre-defined category from the image 50 stream, the image stream of the classified target having a foreground representing the target, a background in which the target exists and a baseline surface over which the target moves or rests; - segmenting into an image region the foreground of the 55 classified target by the first computer processor or a second computer processor from the background such that substantially only those pixels showing the image region are further processed; - transmitting the image region to a rendering engine to 60 generate an output for a display; - creating in the rendering engine, a first mathematical transformation defining a scaling factor by which the segmented image region should be up-scaled compared to the classified target; - further creating in the rendering engine, a second mathematical transformation comprising a vertical positional translation of the segmented image region, the vertical positional translation defined by the baseline surface whereby the vertical positional translation moves the segmented image region upwards or downwards so that the classified target, now up-scaled in the segmented image region, is positionally translated at a logical altitude respective to the baseline surface in proportion to the scaling factor, the segmented image region up-scaled by the first mathematical transformation is a vehicle and the baseline surface is a solid surface over which the vehicle moves, whereby the scaling factor determines the logical altitude to which the segmented image region is elevated;

-- generating in the rendering engine pixels of the image region of the classified target, the image region modified by the first and second transformations; and - presenting the pixels of the image region superimposed over the background through the augmented reality see-through display. - 2.
-The computer-implemented method of claim 1 wherein the logical altitude is computed by the steps comprising: - computing the vertical size of the vehicle after up-scaled; subtracting the vertical size of the vehicle prior to upscale; - setting the logical altitude by elevating the up-scaled vehicle by half the difference upward; and - displaying the up-scaled vehicle through the augmented reality see-through display wherein a lowermost portion of the up-scaled vehicle is in contact with the baseline surface. - 3.
-A computer-implemented method of intelligent object magnification the method comprising:
+generating in the rendering engine pixels of the image region of the classified target, the image region modified by the first and second transformations; and presenting the pixels of the image region superimposed over the background through the display.

+2. The computer-implemented method of claim 1 wherein the logical altitude is computed by the steps comprising:

+- computing the vertical size of the vehicle after up-scaled; subtracting the vertical size of the vehicle prior to upscale: - setting the logical altitude by elevating the up-scaled vehicle by half the difference upward; and - displaying the up-scaled vehicle through the display wherein a lowermost portion of the up-scaled vehicle is in contact with the baseline surface. - 3.
+The computer-implemented method of claim 1 wherein the image stream is real-time.